 When an adult is not able to make his or her own decisions, a guardian has to be appointed.
 It is not automatically assumed an adult cannot act on his own, as it is with children.
 First, before a guardian or conservator can be appointed for an adult, a hearing must take place to determine capacity.
 If the court determines that a person does not have capacity to act on his own, then that person is declared a ward.
 A guardian is appointed to act on behalf of the ward, and to act in the ward’s best interests in making decisions and managing personal affairs.

 The guardianship proceedings that must take place in order for a guardian or conservator to be named can be quite complicated.
 Family or friends of someone who no longer has the capacity to act must actually file a petition with the court and go through formal legal proceedings.
-Kinghorn Heritage Law Group, PLC can provide help.
+Kinghorn Law can provide help.
 Our legal team will assist in dealing with court paperwork and in trying to convince the court that appointing a guardian or conservator is the right course of action in a particular situation.

 When Is Guardianship And Conservatorship Needed?